-The Career Planning and Placement Office at the Florida International University College of Law grants limited reciprocity services to other ABA-accredited and NALP-member schools that afford reciprocity to FIU Law students and graduates.
-CP&P reserves the right to modify its Policy of Reciprocity to match a requesting school’s more restrictive policy; to keep pace with the employment demands of local and national legal communities; and, according to its discretion.
-Further, our policy restricts the use of services to one area school at a time.
+The Ovadia Career Planning and Placement Office at the Florida International University College of Law grants limited reciprocity services to other ABA-accredited and NALP-member schools that afford reciprocity to FIU Law students and graduates.
+The CP&P Office reserves the right to modify its Policy of Reciprocity to match a requesting school’s more restrictive policy, to keep pace with the employment demands of local and national legal communities, and according to its discretion.
+Furthermore, the CP&P Office’s policy restricts the use of services to one area school at a time.

 Requests for reciprocity must be made for each student or graduate by their law school’s career services administrator.
-Requests may be faxed, mailed or emailed to CP&P; please allow a reasonable amount of time for us to return a response.
+Requests may be faxed, mailed or emailed to the CP&P Office.
+Please allow a reasonable amount of time for us to return a response.
 Upon approval, reciprocity will be extended for a period of three months from the date of approval.
 A renewal is considered a new request.
 Reciprocity is unavailable from August 1 to November 30, regardless of when initially requested.
-Reciprocity visitors must abide by CP&P’s procedures.
+Reciprocity visitors must abide by the CP&P Office’s procedures.
 A letter of reciprocity and school ID must be presented by the student to identify herself/himself on each office visit.

-Reciprocity privileges may permit use of CP&P’s Resource Library and access to current job postings, in person.
+Reciprocity privileges may permit use of the CP&P Office’s Resource Library and access to current job postings, in person.

 An applicant granted reciprocity must state in each employer cover letter that, through a reciprocal agreement with the applicant’s school, the job posting was provided by the CP&P Office at FIU Law.